expectedparrot/edsl/docs/starter_tutorial.rst

    GOOGLE_API_KEY=your_key_here
    OPENAI_API_KEY=your_key_here

-EDSL will read your API keys from this file.
-This method allows you to avoid having to provide your keys each time that you start a session with EDSL and is the recommended way to provide your API keys for this reason.
+By using a .env file, you avoid the need to repeatedly enter your API keys each time you start a session with EDSL.

-If you are not planning to use one or more of these providers you can comment out the relevant lines.
-This will ensure that you get an error message if you accidentally try to use an LLM without a valid API key.

-For example, if you only plan to use models provided by Anthropic, you can set your `.env` file as follows:
+Comment out the API keys for any services you do not plan to use to avoid runtime errors:

 .. code-block:: python